 6. Remote Treasure Chest Of Unspoiled Natural Beauty: Wakatobi Islands

-The Wakatobi Islands are situated off the shore of Sulawesi island and is the collective name for the four islands that form a mini-archipelago.
+The Wakatobi Islands are situated off the shore of Sulawesi Island and are the collective name for the four islands that form a mini-archipelago.
 These islands are Wangi-Wangi, Kaledupa, Tomia and Binongko.
-Located in the Coral Triangle, the Wakatobi islands are known for being a fantastic dive destination and have hundreds of diving spots.
-Filled with vibrant underwater life, each of these diving spots are inhabited by different sets of corals, fish, seaweed, and other marine biodiversity.
+Located in the Coral Triangle, the Wakatobi islands are known for being fantastic dive destination and have hundreds of diving spots.
+Filled with vibrant underwater life, each of these diving spots is inhabited by different sets of corals, fish, seaweed, and other marine biodiversity.
 As the islands sit within the wider Wakatobi National Park, you can enjoy the diversity of marine life by simply walking around the islands or snorkeling and swimming.
-A lesser known paradise, these islands are relatively quiet and pristine compared to other mainstream Indonesan islands.
+A lesser-known paradise, these islands are relatively quiet and pristine compared to other mainstream Indonesian islands.

 7. One Of The Top Scuba Diving Destinations In The World: Bunaken Island

 Bunaken Island is situated off the far northeastern tip of Sulawesi Island and is a part of the Bunaken National Marine Park.
 The island is known as one of the best diving spots in the world because of its crystal waters that are filled with reef sharks, five different species of sea turtles, barracuda, and other amazing sea creatures.
 In the national park about 390 species of coral and more than 2000 species of fish can be found, making it one of the richest coral ecosystems around the world.
 Hence, even many snorkelers also visit this island to explore the shallower coral reefs closer to the shoreline.
 The island stretches over a distance of eight square kilometres, with white-tip and black-tip reef sharks living alongside dugongs, tuna, barracuda, and saltwater crocodiles.